strangerstudios/paid-memberships-pro/readme.txt

 == Changelog ==
 = 1.8.6.7 =
 * BUG: Fixed issue with prices over $1000 when using TwoCheckout.
 (Thanks, BigBradBrown and others.)
+* ENHANCEMENT: Removed the API Private Key option from 2Checkout setup since we don't actually use that in the API.

 = 1.8.6.6 =
 * BUG: Fixed issue introduced in 1.8.6.5 where "Please enter all required fields" errors would show up even for free/etc levels at checkout.